dtextbook/dtextbook.github.io/index.md

 1. Using the materials at hand, your task is to devise a method of determining how fast your car (or object) moves as confidently as possible.
 Create your plan on the large whiteboard.
 When it is aproved, write down your plan —what measurements do you need to take?
 What units will you use?
 Do you plan to take more than one set of data?

 2. Carry out your plan from question 1 and record your data below.
-Remember to organize this data and add units as necessary to report back to the rest of the class.
-Take a picture of the whiteboard and post it to our gallery.
+Remember to organize this data and add units as necessary to report back to the rest of the class. **Take a picture of the whiteboard and post it to our gallery.(Open something to put in gallery) -- Connect with Django + Python)

 3. Do a digital galary walk and compare your results with the members of other groups.
 In the space below, describe at least two different methods used by groups to report “how fast”.